 Shifting the focus from work to meaningful progress changes the tone of your workplace and promotes greater motivation.
 Employees need to know they are making real progress with all of their hard work.

 Keeping your employees focused and motivated is essential to growing your business.
-Consider some of the ideas mentioned above and see how it can benefit your business.
+Consider some of the ideas mentioned above and see how they can benefit your business.